kristianwiklund/model-railroading/station restoration/README.md

 The variations in color is caused by using varying amounts of paint, a thicker paint is needed to avoid disturbing the surface of the cereal box cardboard too much.

 ![cereal box floor planks](media/planks.jpg)

+I like the look of the planks, but will not use them for the station.
+May move to another repo later.

+## Gable end for the station roof

+Since both the platform roof and its gable end were gone, I created a [simple gable end](end_planks.stl) that is printable either on a decent FDM printer or an SLA printer.
+Print 1-2 as needed.